internetstandards/Internet.nl/documentation/Docker-deployment.md

     env -i docker compose --env-file=docker/defaults.env --env-file=docker/host.env --env-file=docker/local.env up --wait --no-build

 If this does not work problems might lay deeper and OS level troubleshooting might be required.

+## Autohealing

+Critial services/containers have Docker healthchecks configured.
+These run at a configured interval to verify the correct functioning of the services.
+If a service is unhealthy for to long the Docker daemon will restart the service.

 ### Known issues